picmi/help/docs/business/faqs.md

 Capacity is usually consumed later, when the person is offered or accepted.
 :::

-::: faq Does an in-progress application consume a vacancy place?
+::: faq Does an in-progress application consume intake capacity?
 Usually, no.

 An in-progress application means the person has started but has not yet been offered or accepted.
 :::

-::: faq Does an offer consume a vacancy place?
+::: faq Does an offer consume intake capacity?
 Yes.

-An offer normally reserves a place so that the organisation does not over-offer beyond the vacancy limit.
+An offer normally reserves capacity so the organisation does not over-allocate beyond the capacity limit.
 :::

-::: faq Does an accepted person consume a vacancy place?
+::: faq Does an accepted person consume intake capacity?
 Yes.

 An accepted person has committed to the opportunity and counts against capacity.
 :::

-::: faq Does a completed person consume a vacancy place?
+::: faq Does a completed person consume intake capacity?
-It depends on the capacity type.
+It depends on the capacity model.

-For **capped placements**, yes.
-Completed people count because the quota is based on total placements.
+For **Fixed Capacity**, yes.
+Completed people count because the quota is based on total placements or engagements.

-For **active workforce**, usually no. Completed people have finished and no longer occupy current workforce capacity.
+For **Active Allocation**, usually no. Completed people have finished and no longer occupy current active allocation.
 :::

-::: faq Can I change the maximum later?
+::: faq Can I change the capacity limit later?
-Yes, but the maximum generally cannot be reduced below the number of places already committed.
+Yes, but it generally cannot be reduced below already committed placements.

-For example, if there are already 8 counted applications, you should not reduce the maximum to 5, because that would create more committed people than available places.
+For example, if there are already 8 counted applications, reducing the limit to 5 creates more committed people than available places.
 :::

-::: faq Can I increase the maximum later?
+::: faq Can I increase the capacity limit later?
 Yes.

-Increasing the maximum can reopen availability.
+Increasing the capacity limit can reopen availability.

 Example:

 ```
-Current maximum: 10
+Current capacity limit: 10
 Counted applications: 10
 Remaining: 0
 ```

-If you increase the maximum to 15:
+If you increase the capacity limit to 15:

 ```
-New maximum: 15
+New capacity limit: 15
 Counted applications: 10
 Remaining: 5
 ```
 :::

-::: faq Can I use Invites Only with unlimited vacancies?
+::: faq Can I use Invites Only with unlimited intake?
 Yes.

-Invites only and capacity type are separate controls.
+Invites only and capacity model are separate controls.

 You can have:

 ```
-Capacity type: Unlimited
+Capacity Model: Unlimited
 Invites only: Yes
 ```

-This means only invited people can apply, but there is no fixed cap on how many invited people can be accepted.
+This means only invited people can apply, with no fixed cap on accepted people.
 :::

-::: faq Is Invites Only the same as a vacancy limit?
+::: faq Is Invites Only the same as a capacity limit?
 No.

 Invites only controls **who can apply**.

-Vacancy capacity controls **how many people can be accepted**.
+Capacity controls **how many people can be accepted or allocated**.
 :::

-::: faq Which capacity type should I use for a fixed seasonal intake?
+::: faq Which capacity model should I use for a fixed seasonal intake?
-Use **capped placements**.
+Use **Fixed Capacity**.

 Example:

 ```
-Capacity type: Capped placements
+Capacity Model: Fixed Capacity
-Maximum: Total number required
+Capacity Limit: Total number required
 ```
 :::

-::: faq Which capacity type should I use for ongoing recruitment?
+::: faq Which capacity model should I use for ongoing recruitment or service delivery?
-Use **active workforce** if you are maintaining a target active headcount.
+Use **Active Allocation** if you are maintaining a target active headcount or active participant/service level.

-Use **unlimited** if there is no target or cap and you simply want recruitment to remain open.
+Use **Unlimited** if there is no target or cap and you want intake to remain open.
 :::

-::: faq How do I temporarily close recruitment?
+::: faq How do I temporarily close intake?
-Set the maximum to zero.
+Set **Intake Closed** to true.

 ```
-Maximum: 0
+Intake Closed: true
 ```
 :::

-::: faq Can a vacancy have start and end dates?
+::: faq Can intake have start and end dates?
 Yes.

-Start and end dates describe the period the vacancy applies to.
+Intake Start Date and Intake End Date describe the period the intake applies to.

 For example:

 ```
-Start date: 1 June
+Intake Start Date: 1 June
-End date: 31 August
+Intake End Date: 31 August
 ```

-This can be used for seasonal recruitment windows.
+This can be used for seasonal recruitment, service periods, or programme windows.
 :::